ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 Charmm gui changes residue names to 3-letter code and changes chain ID to "R".

-**Changing occupancy values in PDB files with VMD** Standalone SimRNA program accepts PDB file where frozen atoms have occupancy 0 and completely free have occupancy 1 as an input.
+**Changing occupancy values in PDB files with VMD** Standalone SimRNA program accepts PDB file where frozen atoms have occupancy 0.0 and completely free have occupancy 1.0.
+You can change values of the occupancy with the following VMD commands:
 ~~~
-mol new chains_CD_model_AB.pdb
+vmd> mol new chains_CD_model_AB.pdb
-set sel [atomselect top all]
+vmd> set sel [atomselect top all]
-$sel set occupancy 0
+vmd> $sel set occupancy 0
-set sel [atomselect top "chain A and resid 10 19"]
+vmd> set sel [atomselect top "chain A and resid 10 19"]
-$sel set occupancy 1
+vmd> $sel set occupancy 1
-set sel [atomselect top "chain B and resid 6 7 8 17 18"]
+vmd> set sel [atomselect top "chain B and resid 6 7 8 17 18"]
-$sel set occupancy 1
+vmd> $sel set occupancy 1
-set sel [atomselect top all]
+vmd> set sel [atomselect top all]
-$sel writepdb chains_CD_model_AB_frozen.pdb
+vmd> $sel writepdb chains_CD_model_AB_frozen.pdb
 ~~~
 {: .bash}

 #### Running simulation

-You should have two file is the working directory: chains_CD_model_AB_frozen.pdb and the file with SimRNA configuration settings, config.
+SimRNA needs two files in the working directory:
+'chains_CD_model_AB_frozen.pdb' and 'config', the file with SimRNA simulation parameters.

-Contents of the file 'config':
+Example contents of the file 'config':
 ~~~
 NUMBER_OF_ITERATIONS 1000000
 TRA_WRITE_IN_EVERY_N_ITERATIONS 10000